-For all grievable issues, the employee is encouraged to first attempt to resolve a grievable issue with their immediate or other appropriate supervisor in the employee's chain of command

-Advisory Note: Employees alleging illegal discrimination or retaliation shall be able to choose to follow the agency grievance procedure, including mediation, or choose to appeal directly to the State Personnel Commission.
-However, employees should be aware that the timeframes which allow the employee 30 days to file a grievance alleging discrimination must be adhered to whether they choose to follow the agency grievance procedure, including mediation, or whether they choose to appeal directly to the State Personnel Commission by filing a petition for a contested case hearing with the Office of Administrative Hearings.
+For all grievable issues, the employee is encouraged to first attempt to resolve a grievable issue with their immediate or other appropriate supervisor in the employee's chain of command which allow the employee 30 days to file a grievance alleging discrimination must be adhered to whether they choose to follow the agency grievance procedure, including mediation, or whether they choose to appeal directly to the Office of Administrative Hearings by filing a petition for a contested case hearing.
 The 30 day timeframe is not applicable to discrimination complaints filed with the Equal Employment Opportunity Commission.